-Potential host landowners are typically approached by a developer very early in the development phase of a potential project in order to obtain the landowner's agreement to host turbines or solar arrays in the event the project is approved and proceeds.
-Landowners will typically enter into an initial agreement (often referred to as a 'License Agreement') that documents their willingness to host the assets and the commercial arrangements that may be agreed to in the event that the development proceeds to the permit application stage.
-Generally, these initial licence agreements provide the developer with exclusive rights over the landowner's property for a defined or undefined period of time.
-In most cases, the license agreement will need to be replaced with a lease agreement before any form of construction occurs.
+Potential host landholders are typically approached by a developer very early in the development phase of a potential project to obtain the landholder's agreement to host turbines or solar arrays in the event the project is approved and proceeds.
+Landholders will typically enter into an initial agreement (often referred to as a 'License Agreement' or 'Access Agreement') that documents their willingness to host the assets and enter into the commercial arrangements that may be agreed to if the development proceeds to the permit application stage.
+Generally, these initial licence agreements provide the developer with exclusive rights over the landholder's property for a defined or undefined period of time.
+In most cases, the license agreement will need to be replaced with a lease agreement before any form of construction occurs, but the landholder may be bound to accept the lease agreement as presented.

 It is essential that landowners obtain sound legal and financial advice before signing any agreement with the proponent.
 Agreements may contain terms and conditions that may not be acceptable to the landowner and the landowner should be provided with the opportunity to negotiate or strike out such clauses.
+During 2021, our Office released a guideline for landholders entitled 'Considerations for Landholders before entering into Commercial Agreements', which is available on the Commissioner's website.
+The guideline has been well publicised and widely read - and is recommended reading for landholders potentially entering into host or related agreements.

 There is a wide spectrum of developers active in the industry, with a variety of skills, resources, experience and business models.
-Many developers will progress the project to a stage where it is eligible to secure (or has secured) a planning permit, and then sell the project to another entity that will take the project forward through the construction and operation stages.
+Many developers will progress the project to a stage where it is eligible to secure (or has secured) a planning permit, and then sell part or all of the project to another entity that will take the project forward through the construction and operation stages.
 Currently, developers are not licensed to prospect wind or solar farm projects, nor do they require approval to prospect in a location for a potential project site.

 At the initial stage of the development process, it is not uncommon for a developer to propose more turbines or solar arrays than will be finally approved or installed.
-As a result, the developer often enters into preliminary license agreements with landowners who may ultimately 'miss out' on hosting assets or be offered to host a reduced number of assets.
-Further, even when the final number of wind turbines or solar arrays is confirmed, the planned location of these assets may be further revised, which can also result in landowners hosting less assets, potentially earning less fees than original expectations.
+As a result, the developer often enters into preliminary agreements with landholders, some of which may ultimately 'miss out' on hosting assets or be offered to host a reduced number of assets.
+Even when the final number of wind turbines or solar arrays is confirmed, the planned location of these assets may be further revised, which can also result in landholders hosting less assets, potentially earning less fees than original expectations.

 There are many reasons why a proposed project may reduce the number of turbines or solar arrays during the development phase.
-These may include increases in turbine or solar panel capacity and efficiency, transmission constraints, noise compliance setbacks, environmental and planning considerations and requirements, financial constraints, community or neighbour concerns along with changes to policy, legislation or planning guidelines.
+These may include increases in turbine or solar panel generation capacity and efficiency, transmission constraints, noise compliance setbacks, aviation safety, environmental and other planning requirements, financial constraints, community or neighbour concerns along with changes to policy, legislation or planning guidelines.

-These various scenarios, observed in the Australian industry to date, can create a 'winners and losers' situation for landowners that may have had expectations of hosting assets.
-For instance, a landowner expecting to host say ten wind turbines (and expecting to receive the payments for hosting ten turbines) may become aggrieved if the final approved wind farm has significantly reduced or eliminated the number of turbines to be hosted by the landowner, thereby materially reducing or eliminating the potential income stream to that landowner.
+These various scenarios, observed in the Australian industry to date, can create a 'winners and losers' situation for landholders that may have had expectations of hosting assets.
+For instance, a landholder expecting to host say ten wind turbines (therefore expecting to receive payments for hosting ten turbines) may become aggrieved if the final approved wind farm has significantly reduced or eliminated the number of turbines to be hosted by the landholder, thereby materially reducing or eliminating the potential income stream to that landholder.